 To ensure your Power of Attorney is recognized in other countries, you will want to get an apostille.
 The Colombian apostille certifies that the designated document is in fact legal and valid in Colombia and can therefore be recognized as a legal document in other nations that are members of the Hague Convention.

 This works both ways: if you have a Power of Attorney in another country, you will need to have an apostille or legalization of that document to prove its validity in Colombia.
 We offer apostille services to help you with this process, and we can have it done for you very quickly.
 (Countries that are not Hague Convention countries have other processes to legalize documents for use in foreign countries.
 We can help with this, as well.

 A well-written, specific Power of Attorney in Colombia is essential to protect your interests.
 Our experienced Colombian attorneys can help you draft the document that suits your needs.
-Call Colombia Legal & Accounting, your Medellín lawyer and accounting team, for more information or to create your Power of Attorney today.
+Call Colombia Legal & Associates, your Medellín lawyer and accounting team, for more information or to create your Power of Attorney today.